milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Mirror/Sweven mirror 2.md

 Ingram: "(When he first mentioned photography, I would've thought he did portraits of people or something.)"

-Emi: "(Wait you're right, I don't think I saw anybody in his gallery when I was going through it.
+Emi: "(Wait ,you're right, I don't think I saw anybody in his gallery when I was going through it.
 Could it be that he doesn't have a model?)"

-Ingram: "(I'm not sure what the reason might be, but I think it's worth getting him to try considering a different subject.
+Ingram: "(I'm not sure what the reason might be.)"

+Ingram: "(But I think it's worth getting him to try considering a different subject.
 Maybe a change of pace is what he needs.)"

 Emi: "(Okay!
-I'll try convincing him to do that.
-Thanks Ingram, I'm gonna talk to him right now.)"
+I'll try convincing him to do that.)"

+Emi: "(Thanks Ingram, I'm gonna talk to him right now.)"

 Ingram: "(Anytime.
 Good luck.)"

-*I glance at Izumi, who is finishing up his bento.
-I feel hopeful, thinking that maybe Ingram's advice is what Izumi needs.
-Gathering some courage, I swallow and decide to just be as straightforward as I can.*
+*After my conversation with Ingram ends, I turn my attention to Izumi, who is finishing up his bento.
+A glimmer of hope sparks within me, wondering if Ingram's advice might be the key to helping Izumi.*

+*Gathering my courage, I resolve to be direct and approach Izumi.*

 Emi: "Izumi, I noticed something when I was going through your gallery."

 Izumi: "Huh?
 What is it?"

-Emi: "Your photos. . .they're very beautiful but there's no people.
+Emi: "There's all sorts of different subjects in your photos, and they're very beautiful.
+But what stood out to me was that there wasn't any people.
 No portraits or headshots."

 Izumi: ". . .!"

 Emi: "So I was thinking, why don't we ask around and have you snap some photos of some random people for a change of pace?"

-*Izumi seems hesitant about the idea, but after thinking it over, he decides that it's worth a try.*
+*Izumi fidgets with his camera strap, a nervous energy palpable in his movements as he takes my suggestion into consideration.
+A crease forms between his brows, seeming anxious about approaching a stranger to model for him.*

+*Despite his nervousness, a flicker of determination lights up his eyes as he finally nods.*

 Izumi: ". . .Okay.
 Let's give it a try."

 Emi: "Great!
 We should also change our location too.
 You spent most of your time here, so we should explore a different part of the park!"

-Emi: "We can go to the waterfall I told you about earlier!
+Emi: "We can go to the waterfall I told you about earlier.
 It really is a nice place."

 Izumi: "That's true, you did mention that."